leewtai/leewtai.github.io/usecases_data/turking_sidewalks/README.md

 ## Setting up an account with AWS and mturk
 Although both owned by Amazon, mturk.com is separate from AWS.
-There is a bug with setting up a non-root user with mturk.com so you need to create a root AWS account through AWS then login with that account into mturk.com as a **requester**.
+There is a [bug with setting up a non-root user with mturk.com](https://repost.aws/questions/QUGCubCr1LQf2GVusgTjrIHg/unable-to-log-into-my-m-turk-requester-account) so you need to create a root AWS account through AWS then login with that account into mturk.com as a **requester**.
 Follow the [steps here](https://requester.mturk.com/signin_options) should be straight forward.

 <img src="images/mturk-login.png" alt="login page for mturk.com" width='400'>

 You should also create a sandbox account as a requester **AND** worker to test out your project later.
 This is basically a twin website for mturk.com except real workers will not access the tasks.
 Follow [Step 6 here](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMechanicalTurkRequester/SetUpMturk.html) to setup your sandbox accounts.
+You can ignore the steps about creating access keys.

 ## Uploading images to s3